tkaczmarzyk/specification-arg-resolver/README.md

 The default date format used for temporal fields is `yyyy-MM-dd`.
 It can be overriden with a configuration parameter (see `LessThan` below).

+A negation for this specification is also available: `NotEqual`.

 ### EqualIgnoreCase ###

 Works as `Equal`, but the query is also case-insensitive.

+A negation for this specification is also available: `NotEqualIgnoreCase`.

 ### In ###